grantedens/grantedens/README.md

 - 👋 My name is Grant Edens.
-I am graduating from the University of Arkansas (expected May 2023) with a degree in Information Systems (Blockchain Enterprise Concentration)
+I have a Business Information Systems degree from University of Arkansas.
-- 👀 I’m interested in blockchain use-cases, data scraping, and problem solving.
+- 👀 I’m interested in service to those in need, how technology helps productivity, and content creation.
-- 🌱 I’m currently learning and machine learning.
+- 🌱 I’m working on publishing a novel and getting my RBT certification (kind of random, I know).
-- 📫 Email: Grant.edens2000@gmail.com, Phone: 979-402-2396, LinkedIn: www.linkedin.com/in/gaed
+- 📫 Reach out if you are interested in connecting!
+My email is Grant.edens2000@gmail.com and my LinkedIn is https://www.linkedin.com/in/grantedens